Cat-sushi/fmatch/README.md

 http :4049/restart
 ```

-This makes the server reload the database, reread configurations and settings, and purge the result chache.
+This makes the server reload the database, reread the configurations and the settings, and purge the result chache.

-### Normalize text as a join key with other properties of the denial lists
+### Get normalized text as a join key with other properties of the denial lists

 ```text
 $ http -b ':4049/normalize?q=abc'